-We have 228 employees including 200 permanent employees, 1 casual employee and 27 contractors.
-Approximately 4 employees are on visas, although these visas do not tie specifically to SGCH.
 We use recruitment agencies in circumstances where we need short-term resourcing solutions, have low impact from internal recruitment solutions, or require assistance sourcing a specialised role.

 The majority of our assets are owned residential housing investment properties and rights of use assets in respect of residential leases.
 We also manage residential housing assets on behalf of the NSW state government, various local governments and other not for profit organisations, including Aboriginal Land Councils.
-These property based investments are all located in metropolitan Sydney and therefore we consider they pose a low risk in relation to modern slavery geographically.
-However, we are aware that those same properties require management, repairs, maintenance, cleaning and associated activities and have discussed the risks that these activities pose in relation to modern slavery (refer section 2.
+These property-based investments are all located in metropolitan Sydney and therefore we consider they pose a low risk in relation to modern slavery geographically.
+However, we are aware those same properties require management, repairs, maintenance, cleaning and associated activities and have discussed the risks these activities pose in relation to modern slavery (refer section 2.
 Risks).

-We hold cash on deposit and short term investments that we use to fund our development pipeline, support our existing loans and working capital obligations.
+We hold cash on deposit and short term investments we use to fund our development pipeline, support our existing loans and working capital obligations.
 We invest strategically to grow our property portfolio and increase the impact we can have in the lives of our current and future customers.
 In future reporting periods we will look to assess whether we may have any exposure to modern slavery risks through our cash and short-term investments.

-We own, manage and operate properties across 22 local government areas (LGAs) in the Sydney metropolitan area.
+We own, manage and operate properties across 23 local government areas (LGAs) in the Sydney metropolitan area.
 Our operations consist of:

-- Tenancy management;
+- Tenancy management

-- Asset management;
+- Asset management

-- Development and construction.
+- Development and construction